What may sound like a scene from a Hollywood movie is a night that transformed Julian ‘Cannonball’ Adderley into a jazz saxophone legend.

 So why the misleading title?

-Cannonball truly cared about others and in this case, was helping his friend who owned The Club with some shameless promotion.
+Julian Cannonball Adderley truly cared about others and in this case, was helping his friend who owned The Club with some shameless promotion.

 Musically, this album is considered one of Cannonball’s best as it captures his bop stylings, his ‘soul jazz’ vibe with the title track, and showcases a quintet at the peak of their performance.